 A maximum of 30 participants will be accepted to foster a conducive learning environment.
 This Training of Trainers (ToT) course seeks participants from organizations committed to incorporating nutritious crops into their programs.

-The fee for this 10-day intensive course is US\$950 for international participants and NGN100,000 (US\$650) for Nigerian participants, and covers tuition, materials, travesl (field trips), accommodation and meals.
+The fee for this 10-day intensive course is US\$1350 and covers tuition, materials, travel (field trips), accommodation and meals.
 A limited number of scholarships are available.

 Application